pratikunterwegs/knot-patches/textDataHandlingSteps.md

 	c. writes filtered data to file
 	d. splits data by id-tide
 	e. writes split data to separate files
-	f. runs recurse analysis on each file separately, reading in and writing revisit statistics
+	f. runs recurse analysis on each file separately, reading in and writing revisit statistics; recurse radius is **250m**
 	g. reads in all recurse data, binds and writes to file

 ## getting social environment